-We're Calgary's Sleep Experts.Nothing has a bigger impact on your quality of life and overall health than a good night's sleep.
+We're Alberta's Sleep Experts.Nothing has a bigger impact on your quality of life and overall health than a good night's sleep.
 We can help.

 Fortunately, CPAP machines and supplies although essential and not covered by Alberta Health Services are often covered by your private health insurance provider.
 Coverage may vary depending on the provider as well as your group plan with respect to requirements and amount and frequency covered.
 Therefore it is important to contact your provider to see what their requirements are.